nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 ### Against a remote environment (Pantheon multidev or staging)

 Set `DTT_BASE_URL` to the remote URL in `tests/dtt/.env` or inline, then run the same `vendor/bin/phpunit` command above.
-Note that MISS assertions depend on Redis being co-located with the web server — see **Running in CI** above for why the full CI run executes on the Pantheon container itself rather than from an external machine.
+See **Why tests run on the container** above for why the full CI run executes on the Pantheon container itself rather than from an external machine.

 ## Key considerations

 - **Production database required.** Tests query real content (nodes, taxonomy terms, entityqueues).
-Running against a fresh install with no content will cause tests to skip or fail.
+Running against a fresh install with no content will cause tests to fail.
 A clone of the production database is required for full coverage.
 - **Redis must be running.** The site uses Redis as the page cache backend.
 If Redis is not running, `x-drupal-cache` headers will be absent and all cache header assertions will fail.
 In CI, this is guaranteed because tests run inside the Pantheon container.
 Locally, ensure DDEV's Redis service is running (`ddev redis-cli ping`).
 - **Tests are non-destructive.** Entity saves change no field values.
 The homepage hero test presses "Add item" (not the main Save button), so no queue changes are persisted.
 Flag operations are cleaned up in `finally` blocks.
 Synthetic users created by all test classes are deleted after each test run by DTT's built-in teardown.
 - **Cron noise is suppressed.** The `automated_cron` module emits PHP warnings on every request via `kernel.terminate`.
 These are a pre-existing issue unrelated to cache behavior and are suppressed via `$failOnPhpWatchdogMessages = FALSE` in `CacheTestBase`.
-- **Docker memory.** If PHPUnit exits with code 137 (OOM/SIGKILL), increase Docker Desktop's memory allocation to at least 6–8 GB (Settings → Resources → Memory).
+- **Docker memory.** PHPUnit runs each test class in a separate PHP process (same as CI) so peak RSS stays well under 2 GB per class.
+Exit 137 (OOM/SIGKILL) should not occur under normal conditions; if it does, check for other resource-hungry containers sharing the same Docker VM.
 - **Pantheon container memory.** `run-on-container.sh` runs each of the four test classes as a separate PHP process (`--filter AnonymousCacheHitTest`, etc.).
-This keeps peak RSS well under 2 GB per process; a single-process run of all 64 tests exhausts the Pantheon container's 2 GB PHP limit partway through due to Mink session state and Redis object accumulation.
+This keeps peak RSS well under 2 GB per process; a single-process run of all tests exhausts the Pantheon container's 2 GB PHP limit partway through due to Mink session state and Redis object accumulation.
 Each process still uses `php -d memory_limit=2048M` to override the default 1 GB web limit.